Last update: 14th January 2019

 Projects can have different levels of complexity.
 Depending on the level of uncertainty and ambiguity of the project objectives, you can establish whether or not you have a complex project on your hands.

-If you feel like you need to deepen your understanding of this topic, or you wish to know more about how complexity can impact on a project development, you can download our e-book!
+If you feel like you need to deepen your understanding of this topic, or you wish to know more about how complexity can impact a project's development, you can download our e-book!

-It’s necessary that you create a rhythm that allows you to provide and fulfill your duties, in the most productive and creative way.
+It’s necessary that you create a rhythm that allows you to provide for and fulfill your duties in the most productive and creative way.

 This path to building a healthier rhythm is sometimes limited by false beliefs that have been gaining space in modern society such as; working almost to being burnout shows that you are worth hiring, resting is a sign of weakness and many more.

-We want you to feel rebellious, start developing a healthier mindset; open the doors to the flow of creativity, productivity and
+We want you to feel rebellious, start developing a healthier mindset, and open the doors to the flow of creativity, productivity, and

-Here you have 10 reasons why rest can make you more efficient and productive:
+Here you have 9 ways you can rest better to make you more efficient and productive:

 With the busy lifestyles that society is used to, rest needs to be a priority, create a space for it in your schedule and maintain it!
 Something will always come up, and the more you let every small situation interfere with your rest, the more it will become a habit that later will be more difficult to change.